-Youth This course focuses on common types of mental illness with an overview of substance misuse and addictions.
-Students are introduced to structural elements impacting mental health such as poverty, racism, and isolation, as well as biological, traumatic, attachment, and familial factors.
-The epidemiological and etiological related mental illness among Aboriginal children and youth are examined.
-Pharmacological interventions are also examined.
+Prerequisites: BSW, Bachelor of Child & Youth Care or other bachelor-level degree subject to Chair approval are introduced to structural elements impacting mental health such as poverty, racism, and isolation, in addition to biological, traumatic, attachment, and familial factors.
+Epidemiological and etiological related mental illness among Indigenous children and youth is examined.
+Pharmacological interventions are considered.